*Hiring for these positions are currently on hold. Please check back for further updates.*

 The current IHP portfolio has six programs:

-All of these programs are searching for Traveling Faculty who will accompany the student group to four countries (beginning in the United States).
+IHP programs often recruit for Traveling Faculty who will accompany the student group to multiple countries (beginning in the United States).
 They are responsible for facilitating collaborative and interdisciplinary learning and teaching (or co-teaching) two courses.

 - IHP Cites in the 21st Century

 - IHP Human Rights

 IHP programs also hire Trustees Fellows.
 These individuals serve as traveling facilitators and closely collaborate with program management, traveling faculty, and in-country coordinators to successfully deliver IHP programs.
 Trustee Fellows are essential in guiding students in the process of living and studying in a mobile learning community.

 Administrative and Program Development Opportunities

 There are not currently any administrative or program development openings with IHP.
 Please view our main careers page for all available positions.